November 7, 2019

 Dear Supporters of Recovery Revolution,

 Northampton County Drug and Alcohol in partnership with Recovery Revolution, Inc. opened a Recovery Center in the Slate Belt to benefit our local residents in September 2014.
-This has enabled the Slate Belt community to access more resources, obtain referrals for assistance, and participate in many different types of programming.
+This has provided the Slate Belt community access to more resources, the ability to obtain referrals for assistance, and participate in many different types of programming.

 I would like to acknowledge how courageous our clients are just walking through the front door for the first time to begin to take the steps towards healthier living.
 I would like to express my immense pride in our staff members that make Recovery Revolution a place where our clients feel safe and accepted.
 Finally, let me express my deepest gratitude to you, our community supporters, for your unwavering dedication to our mission.
 I hope that you are pleased with how our agency is performing and evolving.
 I trust that you share our excitement about the role that RRI plays and will continue to play in benefiting this area for many years to come.
 May peace and joy be yours & thank you for the opportunity to serve a growing need in this community.